- Digital disruption is changing the accounting profession

 What does digital disruption look like in the audit and accounting space?

-“Traditional administrative processes and systems will continue to become more automated, which means non-digital things like relationships and interpersonal communication are more important.
+"Traditional administrative processes and systems will continue to become more automated, which means non-digital things like relationships and interpersonal communication are more important.
 An accountant is now less of a number cruncher, and more a strategic advisor.
-Technology has taken away a bit of IQ, and is making EQ extremely important,” says Stevens.
+Technology has taken away a bit of IQ, and is making EQ extremely important," says Stevens.
+Dr Michael Kollo, General Manager at Faethm.AI believes the rise of technology and adoption of mainstream data shows no sign of abating.

 "First, auditors are having to master increasing complexity and risk mitigation that pose huge compliance requirements.
 Second, they are taking on a sales or entrepreneurial role to grow their businesses, which can be quite uncomfortable for the traditional, detail-oriented auditor," explains Dr Hansen.